cysouw/diathesis/text/c09_adverbials.md

 There are six special resultative adjectives, in alphabetical order: *fest-* 'firm', *frei-* 'free', *leer-* 'empty', *los-* 'loose', *voll-* 'full' and *weiter-* 'further'.
 Of all the dozens (possibly hundreds) of German adjectives that can be used in resultative constructions, it is only these six adjectives that can be used to create constructions other than the 'major four'.
 These 'special six' resultatives also occur regularly in the 'major four' constructions, but besides those occurrences there is a long list of further resultative constructions that are all put together with just these six resultative adjectives.
 Note that there are also idiosyncratic diatheses with *satt-* 'well-fed' ([@sec:adverbial-antipassive-reflexive]) and *wund-* 'wounded' ([@sec:adverbial-reflexive-location-drop]).
 However, these do not (yet) seem to be as productive as the 'special six'.
 The 'special six' appear to become more like directionals and less like regular adjectival resultatives (cf. [@sec:adverbial-directionals]).
 They occur in the following constructions:

-- *los/fest-* in the meaning 'to detach/attach' is used with remapping:
+- *los/fest-* in the meaning 'to detach/to attach' is used with remapping:
   - ~~[N | N]~~ no diathesis with verbs describing a natural process \
     e.g. *festrosten* 'to rust into' ([@sec:adverbial-natural-process]).
   - ~~[NAL | NA~p~]~~ a delocative diathesis with verbs of attachment/detachment \